Forget the iPhone 7 -- here are 10 reasons the 2017 iPhone will blow everyone away

 Recently, Chinese tech giant Xiaomi released new phones with the same technology that Apple described in a patent for alternative home buttons, which could give us an idea of how a future home button on the iPhone 10 could work.

-Rumours from The Korea Herald news site suggest the high-end iPhone will have an AMOLED display, which would look better than the LCD display in current iPhones.
-The other 2017 iPhones are expected to have LCD displays, however, as previous iPhone have.
+Rumours from The Korea Herald news site suggest the 2017 iPhone will have an AMOLED display, which would look better than the LCD display in current iPhones.

 And most recently, Sharp President Tai Jeng-Wu talked to students at the University of Taiwan about future iPhones, saying that new devices will include OLED screen technology.